The most vital tool for any business is a machine to process sales.

 Big data analysis has become a buzz term in business over the past few years and with good reason.
 It’s important for businesses to understand their customers in order to focus marketing efforts to bring them back.
 With a basic cash register, you can’t collect and store customer data, much less analyze it.

-POS systems make customer tracking a breeze, allowing you to implement frequent customer promotions and send marketing materials such as coupons, sales, and new product notifications easily and seamlessly.
+POS systems make customer tracking a breeze.
+You can implement frequent customer promotions and send marketing materials such as coupons, sales, and new product notifications.

 Revention has been featured heavily on Spike’s Bar Rescue because of the POS system’s wide range of customer tracking and marketing features for bars and restaurants.
 The software’s databases and query engines allow you to customize marketing searches to easily identify customer buying habits.